 - Pot size for growing tomatoes depends upon the variety.
-You should rather choose a large container; a 12-15 inches deep pot or bucket is sufficient for growing most varieties.
+You should rather choose a large container–a 12-16 inches pot or bucket is sufficient for growing most of the varieties.

 - Avoid taking small pots for growing tomatoes since they get root-bound because of the widespread root system and result in low yield.

 - Be sure that your container has sufficient drainage holes to discharge excess water, as it can cause root rot.

 Tomatoes thrive in 6-8 hours of sunlight per day.
 Find a spot where buildings or other obstacles do not block the sun.
 Avoid placing the pots too close to each other, as enough air circulation is necessary to control fungal diseases.

 - Rotate the plant regularly, as it will help in providing sunlight to every part of the plant.

 - Tomatoes thrive in moderate temperatures and prefer warm conditions.

 - Avoid placing immature tomato seedlings outside in the full sun.

 Check out the mistakes to avoid while growing tomatoes here!

 Use organic fertilizers as they are chemical-free and add sufficient nutrients to the container.
 Bone meal, soy meal, blood meal, and well-rotted manure are good as they promote the balance of nutrients such as potassium, nitrogen, and phosphorus.